telerik/ajax-docs/controls/editor/functionality/dialogs/file-browser-dialogs/silverlight-manager.md

 * a subdirectory of your web application

-* directory placed in the root of IIS - you can set this folder by using the / forward slash symbol, e.g.RadEditor1.SilverlightManager.ViewPaths = new String []{"/Files"};
+* directory placed in the root of IIS - you can set this folder by using the / forward slash symbol, e.g. `RadEditor1.SilverlightManager.ViewPaths = new String []{"/Files"};`

 * a virtual directory of your web application that has a physical path pointing outside of your web application.